jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 This is not a helpful mindset for learning.

 I used to think the same thing about myself.
-I would rationalize my lack of ability by telling people that I'm great at memorization, but figuring out math wasn't my thing.
+I would rationalize my lack of ability by telling people I'm great at memorizing, but figuring out math wasn't my thing.
 However, two things eventually changed my mind.

 ### A) You're likely *at least* as smart as the typical math student

 [Despite the fact that the average IQ of mathematics majors is higher](https://www.quora.com/What-college-majors-have-on-average-students-with-the-highest-IQ){: target="_blank"}, the average SAT score of someone who studies math is a bit more modest.

-The average SAT score of a math major–someone who devotes 4 years to studying math–is only 1238 (out of 1600).
+The average SAT score of a math major–someone who devotes four years to studying math–is only 1238 (out of 1600).

 If that sounds high, I've tutored students to even higher SAT scores who started out in the sub-1000 range.
 Even if the future math majors score higher on the math section (which makes perfect sense), these findings suggest that overall, they aren’t any more intelligent than most people who go to college.

-When I saw this, I figured that it was possible for me to understand this subject.
+When I saw this, I figured that I could understand this subject.

 ![One of the only students to get this grade on this test of mathematics and physics](/assets/images/posts/ed-major-field-exam.jpg "From my Major Fields Exam in Physics.
 In high school, I could barely pass Algebra 2.
 Now I knew more than 63% of physics majors in the country")